FranciscoMoretti/ai-registry/CONTRIBUTING.md

 ## License

-By contributing to Streamdown, you agree that your contributions will be licensed under the Apache-2.0 License.
+By contributing to AI Registry, you agree that your contributions will be licensed under the MIT License.